Disgraced religious order tried to get abuse victim to lie

 The Legion declined to comment on the proposed settlement, citing the upcoming trial.

-The document the Legion wanted Martinez’s family to sign states that her son ruled out having been sexually abused by Resendiz, and regardless didn’t remember.
+The document the Legion wanted Martínez’s family to sign states that her son ruled out having been sexually abused by Reséndiz and regardless didn’t remember.
 It said he denied having any phone or text message contact with him, and that his ensuing problems were due to the fact that he left the seminary and was having trouble integrating socially into his new public high school.

 The document set out payments for the son’s continuing education and therapy and required “absolute” secrecy.
 If the family were called to testify, they were to make the same declarations as contained in the settlement — denying the abuse.

-A few months later, the Legion realized it had erred in leaving the proposal with Martinez, and proposed a revised settlement acknowledging the abuse occurred.
-Now, though, it required the family to pay back double the 15,000 euro settlement offer if they violated the confidentiality agreement.
+A few months later, the Legion realized it had erred in leaving the proposal with Martínez and proposed a revised settlement acknowledging the abuse occurred.
+Now, though, it required the family to pay back double the 15,000 euro ($16,300) settlement offer if they violated the confidentiality agreement.

-It was then that Martinez called De Paolis.
+It was then that Martínez called De Paolis.

 “Both my lawyer and I, our jaws dropped,” she told the Vatican cardinal.